 As opioids, STDs, and obesity are evaluated, there are two inescapable contributing factors: access and stigma.
 Individuals without reasonable access to education, medical care, and other tools for a healthy life are more likely to suffer from one or more diseases.
-Quality of life decreases and economic or regional stresses prevent effective treatment solutions.
-For those who do seek treatment, or who find themselves suffering from a traditionally shamed affliction, asking for help can be as big a hurdle as completing treatment.
-It is imperative that health becomes an open conversation with fewer points of stigma and less unmerited blame.
+Quality of life decreases, and economic or regional stresses prevent effective treatment solutions.
+For those who seek treatment or who find themselves suffering from a traditionally shamed affliction, asking for help can be as big a hurdle as completing treatment.
+Health must become an open conversation with fewer points of stigma and less unmerited blame.

 In addressing both access and stigma, the policy will be required.
-Public officials will need to contribute funding and aid programs, as well as opening the conversation to help shift the national climate.
+Public officials will need to contribute funding and aid programs and open the conversation to help shift the national climate.
 However, patients cannot be treated by the House and the Senate alone, and medical practitioners offer a unique, hands-on perspective on the effectiveness of care.
-Listening to our doctors and nurses and partnering with medical professionals will be paramount in overcoming current epidemics and avoiding the ones yet to come.
+Listening to our doctors and nurses and partnering with medical professionals will be paramount in overcoming current epidemics and avoiding those yet to come.

 - 10 Examples of Preventative Health in Action - 08/13/2019